 👁️ How to Get Your PD:

-• Close your right eye then align the ruler’s 0 mm with the center of your left pupil.
+Close one eye and align the 0 mm mark of the ruler with the center of your open pupil.

 💡 A correct PD helps make sure your lenses perform exactly as they should—especially for higher prescriptions.